rodrigogiraoserrao/projects/fractals/readme.txt

 For the Julia set, clicking a point will create its filled Julia set; hitting the spacebar presents the user with the initial white screen with the 2 axis; hitting the left arrow goes back to previous filled Julia sets, hitting the right arrow goes forward again.

+Note that the fractal of mandelbrotEvolutive becomes better than the one of mandelbrotConstant as you zoom in.